mephistopheles-8/ats2-spsc/README.md

 C11 has not been adopted by everyone, so you may want to use compiler-specific builtins.
 I would not advise using `__sync_*` builtins unless you really need to.

+It is necessary to specify at least one of the following flags during compilation:

 1. `-D_SPSC_STDATOMIC` : Use C11 `stdatomic.h`
 2. `-D_SPSC_ATOMIC_BUILTIN` : Use GCC/Clang `__atomic_*` builtins